All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 When you map peptide stacks against the hallmarks of aging, the rationale becomes clear:

 No single peptide covers more than 2-3 hallmarks.
 A well-designed stack covers 5-7.
-That is the fundamental scientific argument for stacking over monotherapy.
+That's the fundamental scientific argument for stacking over monotherapy.

 Protocol Implications

-Understanding the science informs how protocols are built.
+About the science informs how protocols are built.
 Peptides targeting the same hallmark may be redundant.
-Peptides targeting complementary hallmarks are synergistic.
+Peptides targeting complementary hallmarks are combined.
 The priority order for most patients is:

 What to Monitor